Rosina Georgiou is a MA Creative Writing student and she is seeking to raise funds to publish a children’s book titled ‘Aphrodite’s Fury’.

 Thanks to your efforts, Sandra and Zack were able to successfully fund their project Lifting Spirits.
 Find out more about Lifting Spirits here.

-Thanks to your donations, Gabriella Lafor has sucessfully funded a pilot episode of her morning entertainment show ‘Get Plugged’ which seeks to
+Thanks to your donations, Gabriella Lafor has successfully funded a pilot episode of her morning entertainment show ‘Get Plugged’ which seeks to

 showcase and debate UK music culture.